Participants may register for the workshop here. Highland Community College will host a 3-D... Read More

 Highland Community College began as Highland University in 1858, making it the first college in Kansas.
-After eight name changes, the College is now in its 153rd year of providing higher education opportunities to the people of Northeast Kansas in a small rural setting.
+After eight name changes, the College is now in its 157th year of providing higher education opportunities to the people of Northeast Kansas in a small rural setting.
 The College has traditionally prepared students to continue their studies at baccalaureate institutions.
-Studies conducted at the Board of Regents universities in Kansas show that students who begin their college careers at HCC and then transfer do as well or better academically than all other students who transfer to those universities and those who start there.
-In addition to the campus in Highland, the College offers face-to-face coursework at over 30 locations coordinated through six Regional Centers and has a growing online student population.
-In July of 2008, the region’s technical college merged with the College, allowing HCC to expand its educational services within the nine county service area in Northeast Kansas.
+Studies conducted at the Regents universities in Kansas show that students who begin their college careers at HCC and then transfer do as well or better academically than all other students who transfer to those universities and those who start there.
+In July of 2008, the region’s technical college merged with the College, allowing HCC to expand its educational services to the nine county service area in Northeast Kansas.

-The College is governed by a six-member Board of Trustees comprised of residents of Doniphan County, where the Highland campus is located, who are elected for four-year terms.
+Governance The College is governed by a six-member Board of Trustees comprised of residents of Doniphan County, the location of the original campus, who are elected for four-year terms.
 Three members are up for re-election every two years.
 On the state level, HCC is coordinated by the Kansas Board of Regents (KBOR), which governs the state’s six universities.
 KBOR was reconstituted by legislative action in 1999 to include coordination of the state’s 19 community colleges and 12 technical schools.
 Prior to 1999, Kansas community colleges and technical schools were under the auspices of the State Board of Education, which governs the state’s K-12 system.
 The 1999 change was designed to implement a seamless system of higher education in the state.

 HCC, the first college in Kansas, provides lifelong learning opportunities and contributes to economic development to enhance the quality of life in the communities we serve.